 MPavilion is designed as a civic space, and we love hearing your ideas for events.
-For the third year running, we’ve invited the public to submit expressions of interest for the MPavilion program.
-Expressions of interest are now closed—we couldn’t be more excited about what’s in store for the 2019/20 season.
+For the fourth year running, we’ve invited the public to submit expressions of interest for the MPavilion program.
+Expressions of interest are now closed—we couldn’t be more excited about what’s in store for the 2020/21 season.

 How do I find information about past events?

 I’d like to know more about the Naomi Milgrom Foundation.

 MPavilion is initiated and commissioned by the Naomi Milgrom Foundation with support from the City of Melbourne, State Government of Victoria through Creative Victoria and Development Victoria.
 For more information about the Foundation and its work, please visit naomimilgromfoundation.org.

 What is the Living Cities Forum?

 The Living Cities Forum is MPavilion’s sister event and is an initiative of the Naomi Milgrom Foundation.
 The annual day-long Forum explores the role of design, planning and architecture in shaping our society.
 In 2019, the Living Cities Forum expanded to be held in Melbourne and Sydney, with MPavilion 2019 architect Glenn Murcutt AO as a keynote speaker along with a line-up of internationally celebrated architects, designers and urban thinkers.
 For more info and to sign up to receive news about next year’s forum, head to the Living Cities Forum website.